Advertiser Disclosure

 Our 6-person cabin at Thousand Trails Yosemite Lakes had a bedroom, bunk-bed room, sofa bed, kitchen, bathroom, and satellite TV with a propane grill, fire ring, and picnic table outside.

-What you get depends on the location, but all of the cabins we’ve stayed in had heat and air conditioning, a nearly full kitchen (everything but an oven), a full or queen bed, and a sofa bed and/or bunk beds.
+What you get depends on the site, but all of the cabins we’ve stayed in had heat and air conditioning, a nearly full kitchen (everything but an oven), a full or queen bed, and a sofa bed or bunk beds or both.

 How the Thousand Trails Cabin Pass Works

 With the Cabin Pass, members can book cabin and cottage stays at participating Thousand Trails locations.
-Stays can be as long as 7 consecutive nights — if you can find availability for that many nights.
+Stays can be as long as 7 consecutive nights — if you can find availability for that many.
 More than 125 qualifying campgrounds throughout the U.S. offer Cabin Pass accommodations.

 Reservations are available as far as 60 days out.
 If a cabin is available for your selected dates, you can book it with no campground fees.
 You can only have 2 bookings at a time, but you can make your next booking as soon as you check in to a new stay.

 Availability isn’t guaranteed, so you may find that there isn’t a cabin available for the dates or locations you prefer.
 Thousand Trails campgrounds generally have specific cabins or cottages allocated to Cabin Pass membership.
-Additional cabins may be available on-site to retail (per-night) customers but not available to Cabin Pass members.
+Additional cabins may be available at the same site to retail (per-night) customers but not to Cabin Pass members.

 Thousand Trails Cabin Pass Costs